bernds/q5Go/README.md

 ![screenshot](screens/screenshot.png)

-These are the major user-visible changes in 1.0:
+These are the major user-visible changes in 1.1:
- * A greeter dialog was added, similar to the ones used by cgoban or gGo.
- * There is now a "Learn Go" button that brings up beginner tutorials in a slideshow view.
- * Engine configuration in the preferences is a little more friendly.
- * Edit mode works differently.
-Depending on the situation, an edited position can be appended to or inserted before the current node, or replace a previous edit.
+ * Performance improvements when loading and editing very large SGF files.
+ * q5go can now detect when an observed game on IGS is adjourned and restarted and follow it in the same window.
+This requires the server to be set to non-quiet mode.
+ * When playing an engine, there is now a "Play again" button.
+ * In an online match with Canadian time, time warnings can now be enabled for remaining average time, not just remaining total time.
+ * In an online match, remaining seconds in low time situations can now be shown on the opponent's last placed stone.
+ * Added a "Go terminology" SGF to the tutorials.
- * The board window now has menu items for undo/redo.
+ * The greeter window now has a hint to choose "Play online" for a full set of menus.
- * When playing on IGS, the comments box now allows chatting even after a match has completed, making it unnecessary to find the opponent's talk tab.
- * Corrected a bug when parsing nmatch preferences on IGS.
+ * The program is more helpful when detecting a broken SGF written by Jago.
+ * Added more helpful error messages when editing servers in the preferences.
+ * Score evaluations are now shown in the board window when analysis is on.
+ * Added a feature to visualize connected stones by drawing thick lines between them.
+May be helpful for beginners.
+ * GTP support was extended to support board sizes > 25, for KataGo.

 See VERSION_HISTORY for a history of changes.